Creative Coding: Randomness and Noise

 Canvas, Path and TimelineView

 SwiftUI provides the tools to make the structure for this exploration immediate and intuitive.
-Within this environment, the Canvas becomes the meeting point between concept and execution, a space where code translates directly into visual form.
+Within this environment, Canvas becomes the perfect space where code translates directly into visual form.
+It invites iteration and experimentation, encouraging us to think visually through algorithms and to treat each adjustment of parameters, each variation of noise or randomness, as part of an evolving artistic dialogue.

 Canvas { context, size in